hashicorp/terraform-provider-azurerm/website/docs/r/pim_eligible_role_assignment.html.markdown

 A `ticket` block supports the following:

 * `number` - (Optional) User-supplied ticket number to be included with the request.
+Changing this forces a new resource to be created.

 * `system` - (Optional) User-supplied ticket system name to be included with the request.
+Changing this forces a new resource to be created.

 ## Attributes Reference